 The Radiation Health Branch supports beneficial use of radiation, evaluates and controls hazards associated with the use of radiation and protects citizens of the commonwealth from unnecessary exposure to ionizing radiation.

 Because Kentucky has state regulations at least as restrictive as federal regulations including those suggested by the Conference of Radiation Control Program Directors, the Nuclear Regulatory Commission grants the state regulatory oversight of all Atomic Energy Act activities in Kentucky, except federal facilities and certain special nuclear material.

 The Radiation Health Program licenses, registers and certifies all uses of radiation, conducts inspections, reviews and validates environmental surveillance data, manages compliance activity and administers the stat emergency response to radiological incidents and emergencies.
 The branch is equipped to respond to these events 24 hours a day.

-The Radiation Health Program reviews and validates all data related to the Maxey Flats Disposal Site currently undergoing Superfund remediation under a court-ordered consent decree.
-Maxey Flats Disposal Site information is available from the Radiation Health Program.
+The Radiation Health Program reviews and validates all data related to the Maxey Flats disposal site currently undergoing court-ordered Superfund remediation.